-• Introductory Statistics for the Behavioral Sciences, 7th Edition, by Joan Welkowitz, Barry H. Cohen, and R. Brooke Lea (2012).
+Introductory Statistics for the Behavioral Sciences, 7th Edition, by Joan Welkowitz, Barry H. Cohen, and R. Brooke Lea (2012).
 ISBN: 978-0-470-90776-4.

-You are encouraged to obtain your own copy if you learn best by highlighting and writing notes in your text-it will be available at Book Culture, at 536 W 112th St. However, it's not required that you purchase the book, since the CU library does also make the entire textbook available online for free.
-This online version has limits on the number of pages that you can download and print, so if you do opt to use the online version of the text, remember (especially during project windows) that your access to it will be dependent on an internet connection!
+You may get your own copy if you learn best by highlighting and writing notes in your text-it will be available at Book Culture, at 536 W 112th St. However, it's not required that you purchase the book, since the CU library makes the entire textbook available online for free.
+This online version offers unlimited online viewing, but it has limits on the number of pages that you can download and print, so if you do opt to use the online version of the text, remember (especially during project windows) that your access to it will be dependent on an internet connection!

 Note that chapters are sometimes listed as required reading more than once.
-This is not a mistake, but rather a cue to re-read those chapters prior to the class in question: either because they are particularly important, or because they are particularly challenging.
+This is not a mistake, but rather a cue to re-read those chapters prior to the class in question, either because they are particularly important or because they are particularly challenging.